 "We're continuing to use that as part of a hybrid model," Frazer says.
 "You can order beer or food the traditional way—through a server who comes to your table—and you have the added ability to order additional drinks, food, or merchandise from your phone.
 It's great for people who don't want to wait."

 "The wonderful thing is that the pent-up demand is significant.
 It feels like people are ready and demand is growing.
 There's been a huge backlog of events—birthday parties, bridal showers, weddings.
 The demand is off the charts, and we're letting it roll," he says.

-Pioneered more than 40 years ago by such operations as Sierra Nevada Brewing Co. in Chico, Sonoma County’s New Albion Brewing Co., and San Francisco’s Anchor Brewing Co., California’s craft beer community has grown to more than 1,000 breweries covering every corner of the state—from the Humble Farmer Brewing Company near the Mexican border in the Imperial Valley to SeaQuake Brewing almost 1,000 miles to the north in Crescent City.
+California’s craft beer community has grown to more than 1,000 breweries spanning every part of the state, including pioneering brands with multiple locations like Sierra Nevada Brewing Co. and Firestone Walker Brewing Co.
+From a geographic perspective, the offerings range from the Humble Farmer Brewing Company near the Mexican border in the Imperial Valley to SeaQuake Brewing, almost 1,000 miles north in Crescent City.

 Somewhere near the middle lies HenHouse Brewing Company in Santa Rosa and Petaluma, a relative newcomer on the craft beer scene that's known for its hop-forward brews and colorful, artistic cans.